numberoverzero/bottom/README.rst

   * You should not rely on the internal api staying the same between minor versions.
   * Over time, private apis may be raised to become public.
 The reverse will never occur.

-* There are a number of changes from RFC2812 - none should noticeably change how you interact with a standard IRC server.
-For specific adjustments, see the notes above each command in supported_commands_.

 Contributing
 ============